Healthy Food VS. Junk Food: What is the Difference?

 In this blog, we will understand the difference between junk food and healthy food and how it affects every part of our well-being.

 The distinction between healthy and unhealthy food lies primarily in their nutritional composition.
-Healthy food is not about strict limitations and depriving yourself the delicious foods.
+Healthy food is not about strict limitations and depriving yourself of delicious foods.
 Healthy foods contain vitamins, minerals, fibres, proteins, and healthy carbohydrates and fats.
-These nutrients are crucial for the normal functioning of the body's metabolic needs and promote overall health.
+These nutrients are essential in addressing odd body metabolism and supporting normal body functioning.

-On the other hand, fast food/junk food , though tastes delicious and is easy to prepare, refers to highly processed items loaded with refined sugars, unhealthy fats, sodium, and artificial additives.
-These foods often lack essential nutrients, vitamins and minerals.
+On the other hand, fast food/junk food tastes delicious and is easy to prefer to highly processed items loaded with refined sugars, unhealthy fats, sodium, and artificial additives.
+These foods often lack essential nutrients, vitamins, and minerals.

 1. Nutritional Content: